 The best carpet cleaner is a wizardly mix of scrubbing, brushing and water squirting.
 If you're looking at the soiled state of your cream Axminster this morning, thinking perhaps it wasn’t the best of ideas inviting obstreperous Ron and his clumsy spaniel over for another evening dinner, a carpet cleaner could be your salvation.

 Choosing a carpet cleaner is a lot easier than pretty much any other household appliance, because there is only a handful of manufacturers and models to choose from.
-Vax and Bissell are the market leaders, yet although Bissell has won more awards than Georg Solti, it’s the Vax Platinum Power Max carpet cleaner that wins our top spot.
-That's for its efficiency and sheer cleaning power.
-However, don't rule out the new Bissell HydroWave, a lightweight compact option for smaller abodes.
+If you are looking for the best vacuum cleaners or best robot vacuum cleaners there are dozens of top brands to choose between – not that that is a bad thing per se.
+With carpet cleaners, it's more like choosing the best cordless vacuum cleaner five years ago, when your options were largely limited to Dyson and Gtech.
+In Carpet Cleaner Land, Vax and Bissell are the coalition leaders.
+Amd although Bissell has won more awards than Georg Solti, it’s the new Vax Platinum SmartWash carpet cleaner that wins our top spot.
+That's for its efficiency, ease of use and sheer cleaning power.
+However, don't rule out the Bissell HydroWave, a lightweight compact option for smaller abodes.

 Like most upright carpet cleaners, this award-winning scrubber has two water reservoirs, one for clean hot water (3.5 litres), the other below for collecting the dirty stuff (2.9 litres).